Thursday, February 26, 2026

 And under Christ, the covenant of grace still includes children!

-When the apostle says, "For the promise is to you and your children, and and to all who are afar off, as many as the Lord our God will call," (Ac 2:39), he is saying exactly what Deut 30:5–6 says.
+When the apostle says, "For the promise is to you and your children, and to all who are afar off, as many as the Lord our God will call," (Ac 2:39), he is saying exactly what Deut 30:5–6 says.

 Deut 30:5–6 was solving the problem of a people who could not circumcise their own hearts, as commanded in Deut 10:16.
 And, on the day of Pentecost, there was this wonderful proclamation that Jesus provides, by His Spirit, the repentance that the baptism of John could only announce to us that we need it.
 Christian baptism announces that Jesus actually gives it.